GGS-ORG/artifact/guides/deck-building.md

 A deck defines what cards (i.e. opportunities) you have in a match to win.
 It is a key to success.

-## Basics
+## Deck building rules

-* A deck should have at least 40 cards
+1. There shall be exactly 5 heroes in a deck
-* 5 of them mush be Heroes
+1. A deck shall have at least 40 spell/creature/improvement cards including cards that are coming with heroes automatically.
-* Cards of only 2 colors can be used in a deck
+1. A deck shall have at least 9 item cards

 ## Choosing Color